FrancescoZanella/DataQualityImpact/README.md

 • **Easily tunable**: DBSCAN’s parameters, such as epsilon (neighborhood distance) and minimum points, can be adjusted to accommodate different characteristics of the data.
-This adaptability proves beneficial when dealing with varying densities and sizes of outliers as in our case when dealing with different percentages of outliers introduced ( 5 % to 50 %).
+This adaptability proves beneficial when dealing with varying densities and sizes of outliers as in our case when dealing with different percentages of outliers introduced ( 5 % to 50 %).
 In my case the perfect fit are: - epsilon = 0.9 - min samples = 5

 Below is the implementation of the outliers removal function.